pnogas67/spatialData/README.md

-# Files for Spatail Analysis and GIS Exercises
+# Files for Spatial Analysis and GIS Exercises

 This is a simple repository of open data for exercises